tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 ## Using Relative URLs in Templates {#section-templates-relativeurls}
 So far, we have been directly coding the URL of the page or view we want to show within the template, i.e. `<a href="/rango/about/">About</a>`.
-This kind of hard coding of URLs means that if we change our URL mappings in `urls.py`, then we will have to also change all of these URL references.
-The preferred way is to use the template tag `url` to look up the URL in the `urls.py` files and dynamically insert the URL path.
+This kind of hard coding of URLs means that if we change our URL mappings in `urls.py`, then we will have to also change all of the associated URL references in our templates.
+The preferred way is to use the template tag `url` to look up the *URL mapping name* in the `urls.py` modules, and dynamically insert the matching URL path.

 It's pretty simple to include relative URLs in your templates.
 To refer to the *About* page, we would insert the following line into our templates:

 {lang="html",linenos=off}
 	<a href="{% url 'rango:about' %}">About</a>

 The Django template engine will look up any `urls.py` module for a URL pattern with the attribute `name` set to `about` (`name='about'`) for the app with `app_name` set to `rango`, and then perform a reverse lookup on the URL.
-This means if we change the URL mappings in `urls.py`, we then don't need to go through each template that refers to them.
+This means if we change the URL mappings in `urls.py`, we don't need to go through each template that refer to them.

 One can also reference a URL pattern without a specified name, by referencing the view directly as shown below.